 Guests can choose to reserve a premium viewing spot with a Dessert Sampler.
 Reserve your dessert party and elevated seating in New Orleans Square up to 30 days in advance by calling (714) 781-SHOW (7469).

-All Disneyland fireworks spectaculars are enhanced when guests wear Glow with the Show Ear Hats.
+All Disneyland fireworks spectaculars are enhanced when guests purchase Made with Magic merchandise.

 Disneyland Height Requirements at a Glance